Anaig/OpenAI-and-Cognitive-Search/openai-custom-skill/custom_skillset_setup.md

 }
 ```

 9. Deploy the function to Azure using `func azure functionapp publish <YOUR_FUNCTION_APP_NAME>`.
 Don't forget to copy the environment variables from *local.settings.json* to your application settings.
 10. Save your function endpoint to use it in the Cognitive Search script.

+You can create as many Functions as Custom Skills you want.
+Just copy the current function folder or create a new folder under `open-ai-custom-skill`, named by the function you would like to create, that contains a `__init__.py` and a `function.json` file.

 If you are facing any issue, refer to the [Getting started with Azure Functions](../openai-custom-skill/getting_started_with_azure_functions.md) documentation.